geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 ### Highlights

-- **[Company Update](#geohot-000014)**: Tinybox shipping is slightly behind schedule, but the three pending orders will be shipped this week.
+- **[Company Update](#geohot-000014)**: TinyBox shipping is slightly behind schedule, but the three pending orders will be shipped this week.
 Delays are due to rigorous quality testing to ensure the PCIe comes up at 16x.
 - **[rangeify](#geohot-000143)**: Significant progress is being made, including a `RewriteNotReady` exception to handle bottom-up rewrites for fusions like FlashAttention.
 It might be merged this week, after which optimizations like tensor cores will be re-integrated.
-- **[mlperf llama / eval](#chenyu-000530)**: Training loss is decreasing, but the team needs a reliable evaluation script to confirm they are meeting the 5.6 eval loss target.
+- **[mlperf LLaMA / eval](#chenyu-000530)**: Training loss is decreasing, but the team needs a reliable evaluation script to confirm they are meeting the 5.6 eval loss target.
 Wozeparrot will focus on building the correct eval script this week.
-- **[mlperf llama / Model Parallel](#chenyu-000746)**: Model parallel code has been implemented and works for the 8B model but is hitting a compiler error on the MI300X for the 70B model, which is now under investigation.
+- **[mlperf LLaMA / Model Parallel](#chenyu-000746)**: Model parallel code has been implemented and works for the 8B model but is hitting a compiler error on the MI300X for the 70B model, which is now under investigation.
-- **[mlperf llama / Gradient Accumulation](#chenyu-000849)**: The gradient accumulation implementation is causing memory usage to increase with more accumulation steps, contrary to expectations.
+- **[mlperf LLaMA / Gradient Accumulation](#chenyu-000849)**: The gradient accumulation implementation is causing memory usage to increase with more accumulation steps, contrary to expectations.
 Geohot suggests JITing a single mini-batch loop instead of the entire accumulation sequence to manage memory and scheduling.
 - **[viz tool](#qazalin-001834)**: A performance-improving PR for the timeline view is ready, which will make CPU traces faster and fix zooming issues.
 A new feature to add vertical markers from Python to the timeline was also requested for easier debugging and will be implemented.
-- **[drivers](#nimlgen-003141)**: The CPU has become a bottleneck for data loading in Llama.
+- **[drivers](#nimlgen-003141)**: The CPU has become a bottleneck for data loading in LLaMA.
 The proposed solution is to implement multithreading for CPU kernels to improve performance.
 - **[cloud](#wozeparrot-003750)**: The multi-machine setup will be tested this week to validate the associated bounty and prepare the scripts for MLPerf multi-machine submissions.
 - **[symbolic](#sieds-lykles-003823)**: A bug in the Z3 renderer has been fixed, and progress is being made on constant folding.
 An investigation is ongoing for a hang that occurs during parallel beam search.
 - **[symbolic / Deleting View](#geohot-004503)**: A new project is to enhance the symbolic engine to handle all logic currently in the `view` module (e.g., merging reshapes), which will allow `view` to be removed in preparation for rangeify.